mathworks-ref-arch/matlab-dockerfile/MPM.md

 ## Changelog

+### 2026.2 - March 4, 2026
+- **Added**: Install support packages from an Artifactory repository using the `--repo-config` option of `mpm install`.
+Previously, only products were supported.
+For more details, see [Configure Installation from Artifactory Repository](https://www.mathworks.com/help/install/ug/configure-installation-from-artifactory-repository.html).

+  > **Limitation:** In offline environments, `mpm` is unable to install support packages containing third-party packages from Artifactory.
+During installation, `mpm` attempts to download the third-party packages from vendor sites instead of retrieving them from Artifactory.
+If the vendor sites are unreachable, `mpm` issues an error.
+To install support packages containing third-party packages outside of Artifactory, see [Install Support Packages on Offline Computer](https://www.mathworks.com/help/install/ug/install-support-packages-on-offline-computer.html).

 ### 2026.1 - February 11, 2026
 - **Added**: Install products from your organization's Artifactory repository using the `--repo-config` option of `mpm install`.
 For details on configuring an Artifactory repository to install MathWorks products, see [Configure Installation from Artifactory Repository](https://www.mathworks.com/help/install/ug/configure-installation-from-artifactory-repository.html).
 - **Removed**: `mpm` is no longer available on Intel Mac platforms.
 The last version of `mpm` for Intel Macs is 2025.3.
 When you download the latest version of `mpm` on these platforms, you get 2025.3.